romland/xorzee/README.md

 ## Future features (ideas)
+- Write the client using Svelte (very plain atm)
 - Be able to see recent/latest detected motion sequences in client
 - I'd like object-identification _without extra hardware_ (we will only identify _moving_ objects -- e.g. human/cat/dog)
   (google: does yolo use motion vectors) A: is no, but seems like other thought of the same (no surprise)